Simulation and optimization of a batch esterification process

 - Ensure a minimum amount of product is generated, i.e. 57 tonnes

-Based on the findings of the simulation a manual optimisation of the process was carried out.
+Based on the findings of the simulation a manual optimization of the process was carried out.

 The upper limit of the temperature envelope for esterification is 220 °C before there are any adverse effects on product quality.
 The base case operates at a temperature far lower.
 Thus, performing simulations with incremental increases in the flowrate of high-pressure steam circulating the reactor jacket until the desired temperature is reached would naturally be a good option.